Materials: garden hoses (lengths of 25', 50' and 75'), galvanized metal tubes, steel rods, copper tubing, tinted resin | Dimensions: 22'h X 12'w X 6'd

 Materials: acrylic house paint, two-part epoxy resin, cake decorations, plywood | Dimensions: 1 @ 6' X 5' X 1" and 2 @ 8' X 5' X 1.5"

-Several gallons of paint were poured into three large moulds at three different depths, and left to dry completely over the summer months.
+Several gallons of paint were poured into three large moulds at three different depths, and left to dry completely.
 Different cracking and heaving patterns emerged depending on the depth of the paint.
 Multi-colored cake sprinkles were settled into the recessed areas as the original process felt similar to baking a cake.
 Transparent glossy resin was poured over the decorations and it also worked to hold the whole cracked painting back together.

 Materials: beer bottles, wood | Dimensions: 10' X 4' X 3"